Fast Separable Non-Local Means: Introduction

 \section{Introduction}

-The Non-Local Means (NLM) algorithm was introduced by Baudes et al. \cite{Buades2005} for denoising natural images corrupted with additive Gaussian noise.
-Two key innovations of NLM are the effective use of non-local correlations in images, and the use patches (blocks of neighbouring pixels) instead of single pixels to robustly compare photometric similarities.
-The conceptual simplicity of NLM, coupled with its excellent denoising performance, triggered a huge amount of research on the use of non-local patch-based models for image restoration \cite{Kervrann2006,Giloba2008,BM3D,KSVD,Chatterjee2012}.
-Some of these methods provide state-of-the-art results in image denoising for a wide class of natural images.
-We refer the interested readers to \cite{BCM2010,Chatterjee2012} for an exhaustive account of patch-based methods.
+The Non-Local Means (NLM) algorithm was introduced by Buades, Coll, and Morel \cite{Buades2005} for denoising natural images corrupted with additive Gaussian noise.
+Two key innovations of NLM are the effective use of non-local correlations in natural images, and the use of patches (instead of single pixels) to robustly measure photometric similarity.
+The conceptual simplicity of NLM, coupled with its excellent denoising performance, triggered a series of work on the use of patch-based models for image denoising \cite{Kervrann2006,KSVD,BM3D,Giloba2008,Chatterjee2012}.
+Some of these methods currently provide state-of-the-art results for a wide class of natural images.
+We refer the readers to \cite{Chatterjee2012,BCM2010} for an exhaustive account of such patch-based algorithms.
+While NLM is no longer the top algorithm for image denoising, it nevertheless continues to be of interest due to its simplicity, decent denoising performance, and the availability of several fast implementations \cite{Wang2006}-\cite{Dauwe2008}.